Self-Updatable Large Language Models by Integrating Context into Model Parameters: Methodology

 \subsection{Construction of \textbf{Target Sentence Set}}

 To absorb $x$ into $\theta$, we need to construct the target sentence set which contains two parts: (1) sentences related to $x$ (to inject the context $x$) and (2) sentences unrelated to $x$ (to maintain the model's original abilities).
-As for (1), we employ an instruct model (we use gpt-4o-mini in our experiments) to generate a set of contextually relevant question-answer pairs as the sentence set.
+As for (1), we employ an instruct model (we tried two settings: using \texttt{gpt-4o-mini} and using the corresponding instruct model, i.e., \texttt{Mistral-7B-Instruct-v0.3} for \texttt{Mistral-7B} and \texttt{Llama-3-8B-Instruct} for \texttt{Llama-3-8B}) to generate a set of contextually relevant question-answer pairs as the sentence set.
 The detailed prompt used for constructing is shown in Appendix \ref{sub:construction_of_target_sentence_set}.
 Then for (2), we randomly sample sentences from SlimPajama dataset~\citep{cerebras2023slimpajama} as the unrelated set of sentences.
+Note that SlimPajama helps preserve the model's general capabilities, effectively acting as a form of regularization during training.
 With the balanced sentences from the context-related and context-unrelated datasets, we hope to inject the specialized knowledge encapsulated in $x$ into the model while maintaining the model's broader linguistic capabilities.